 WHAT WE DO...

-We strive to create a place where humans and other living organisms can find shelter and food in a natural habitat.
-We preserve and enhance the symbiotic relationships between microbes, fungi, insects, plants and animals.
+We strive to create a place where humans and other living organisms can find shelter and food in a natural environment.
+Our goal is to preserve and enhance the symbiotic relationships between microbes, fungi, insects, plants and animals.

-The infrastructure our ancestors left behind hundreds of years ago helped us in our efforts.
-Nevertheless, the multiple terraces ranging from 300 to 600 meters’ altitude above sea level, the slopes of the foot paths and the graven rocks that we need to climb turns every farming activity into a Boot Camp !
+The infrastructure our ancestors left behind hundreds of years ago helps us in our efforts.
+Nevertheless, the terraces ranging from 300 to 600 meters in altitude above sea level, the slopes of the foot paths and the graven rocks that we need to climb turn any farming activity on our properties into a boot camp!

 SOME HISTORY ...

-The forest we look after in Sri Lanka went through similar predicament.
-Once a lush rain forest used by humans to produce food crops in conjunction with a multitude of fruit and edible leaf trees, the laws of economics turned the area into mono culture.
-Rubber was badly needed worldwide, Tea, Cinnamon and other spices were highly sought after by sailing merchants, first the Arabs and the Chinese, the Guajarati, then the Venetians, the Dutch, the Portuguese and the British merchants.
+The forest we look after in Sri Lanka went through a similar predicament.
+Once a lush rain forest used by humans to produce food crops in conjunction with a multitude of fruit and edible leaf trees, the laws of economics turned the area into a mono culture.
+Rubber was badly needed worldwide.
+Tea, Cinnamon and other spices were highly sought after by sailing merchants, first the Arabs and the Chinese, the Guajarati, then the Venetians, the Dutch, the Portuguese and the British merchants.

 We took over the land, which had formerly been used as a rubber tree plantation, from the previous owner.
 We asked him for the reason behind the clearing of the rubber trees and were told that over time, the soil becomes impoverished and the rubber yield drops below the minimum economic threshold to remain competitive.
 All trees were then cut and sold as wood.
 Since then, the rain forest regained control and slowly rebuilt itself.
 However, it will take a few decades before the soil regains the necessary strength to produce crops that can feed people.